Vegan Recipes and Go-To Brands for a Healthy Chocolate Fix

 you don't have to give up chocolate to go sugar free here are my favourite brands

 We love the squirty choc pot the best, though my image is of the spread which is perhaps just a little thicker.
-We had the choc spread once, but I prefer the squeezy tube.
+We had the chocolate spread once, but I prefer the squeezy tube.
 A big squirt of sweet freedom mixed with hot water and plant milk, or just warm plant milk, makes a yummy hot chocolate.
 It’s also great added to cereal to make it chocolatey or spread on wholegrain rice crackers for a much healthier than normal dessert.
-It’s 100% natural fruit syrup made from natural fruit extracts (carob & apple), water, cocoa, rapeseed oil, natural chocolate flavour.
+It’s 100% natural fruit syrup made from natural fruit extracts (carob & apple), water, cocoa, rapeseed oil, and natural chocolate flavour.

 Another great tip for a treat for the kids is to squirt a dollop on a plate and serve with some Goodies biscuits (no refined sugar in those either, just fruit juice) or with strips of warm pitta bread (The Food Doctor wholemeal pittas have no added sugar).
 The kids love dippy chocolate!